A Roman invention – Underfloor heating

-Most people donít realise that under floor heating is as old as it really is; it actually dates back to Roman times.
+Most people don't realise that underfloor heating is as old as it really is; it actually dates back to Roman times.

 The Romans created a type of under floor heating that they called Hypocaust, it was by no means as sophisticated as the current under floor heating systems but it was very advanced in the Roman times.

 The radiant energy that is being exhumed from the floor is absorbed by other surfaces in the room, which then become secondary radiant emitters.
-Under floor heating ensures that there are no floor draughts and the temperature is even throughout the room.
+Underfloor heating ensures that there are no floor draughts and the temperature is even throughout the room.
 Alternative forms of heating such as radiators have the problem that they must be very hot before they can increase the room air temperature by any great amount.
-Another problem with radiators is that the hottest air rises to the ceiling and the coldest part of the room is at the floor.
+Another problem with radiators is that the hottest air rises to the ceiling and the coldest part of the room is at floor level.

 Image used in featured image: By Valdavia – Own work, CC BY-SA 3.0